Cannabis Edibles: How Long It Takes to Feel the Effects & What to Expect

 One of the most common questions people ask is: "How long do cannabis edibles take to kick in?"
 The answer isn't always straightforward.
 Unlike smoking or vaping, edibles interact with your body differently, which affects onset time, intensity, and duration.

-In this comprehensive guide, we’ll break down everything you need to know about cannabis edibles how long they take to feel, what influences their effects, how long they last, and what you can expect along the way.
+In this comprehensive guide, we'll break down everything you need to know about how long cannabis edibles take to feel, what influences their effects, how long they last, and what you can expect along the way.
+If you're brand new to cannabis, start with our Cannabis 101 overview first.

 What Are Cannabis Edibles?